-Owner seeks to evict strip club and squatters from condemned building
+Rent arrears and squatters threaten lease of strip club in condemned building

 Turner pointed out that the building was up to code at the beginning of the lease agreement.

-Taylor opened the doors to his strip club in mid-2020 for three months and then on random occasions
+Taylor opened the doors to his strip club in mid-2020 for three months and then on random occasions.

 He had been living in the building, which Alsaloom said was not agreed within the lease.